AlibabaCloudDocs/ess/intl.en-US/API Reference/Lifecycle Hook/CompleteLifecycleAction.md

 ## Description

-You can set the action following the wait state to CONTINUE to complete this scaling activity or to ABANDON to terminate this scaling activity.
+You can set the action following the wait state of a scaling activity to CONTINUE to complete the scaling activity or to ABANDON to terminate the scaling activity.

 ## Debugging